clockworklabs/spacetime-docs/docs/sdks/c-sharp/index-v2.md

 `FrameTick` will advance the connection until no work remains or until it is disconnected, then return rather than blocking.
 Games might arrange for this message to be called every frame.

+It is not advised to run `FrameTick` on a background thread, since it modifies [`dbConnection.Db`](#property-db).
+If main thread code is also accessing the `Db`, it may observe data races when `FrameTick` runs on another thread.

+(Note that the SDK already does most of the work for parsing messages on a background thread. `FrameTick()` does the minimal amount of work needed to apply updates to the `Db`.)

 ## Access tables and reducers

 ### Property `Db`